lukasgeis/negative_edge_weights/README.md

 # Random Negative Edge Weights

-### ESA Details
+### Paper Details

-Experiments and plotting tools used for the submission to ESA25 are found in `exp/esa`.
+Experiments and plotting tools used for the paper are found in `exp/paper`.
-Other experiments in this repository can be disregarded for this submission.
+Other experiments in this repository can be disregarded.

 ## Building the binary